In all relationships there is A Rose and there is A Gardener. Two distinguishable roles that each become half of the partnership.

 These roles can be interchangeable, shift, evolve and swap but it happens slowly.
 You can’t flip a switch and instantly sprout petals or a green thumb.
-Also, if you are A Rose in one relationship it doesn’t mean that you will be A Rose in every relationship.
-The dynamics between two unique characters are likely to be hugely different in each relationship.
+If you are The Rose in one relationship it doesn’t mean that you will be The Rose in every relationship.
+The dynamics between two unique characters are highly likely to vary wildy in each relationship.

 Imagine a garden.

-In the garden there’s a mix of flora; leafy ferns, lush evergreens and maybe even a little patch of herbs.
-In amongst all of the colours and textures is a gorgeous, fragrant rose.
-The gardener who tends this patch is extremely meticulous in his care.
+In the garden there’s a mix of flora; leafy ferns, lush evergreens and perhaps a little patch of herbs.
+Amongst all of the colours and textures is a gorgeous, fragrant rose.
+The gardener who tends this patch is meticulous in his care.
 His green thumb sees him diligently nurturing them all, but he has a soft spot for the resplendent rose.

 For the purpose of this article I’ve used she for a rose and he for the gardener but only because linguistically it flows well.
 Please don’t let this mislead you to believe that men are always Gardeners and women Roses.
 In fact, I probably know many more florally inclined men than women.